The Latrobe ELF Study

 2021 Latrobe Early Life Followup stream - Update

 Clinics were held at the Latrobe Community Health Service in Morwell in 2017.
 A total of 254 children were seen at the clinics, where they underwent ultrasound testing of blood vessels and simple lung function testing (only in those aged more than 3 years).
-These tests, analysed together with answers to questions on areas such as the child’s whereabouts during the fire, can help us to know whether exposure to more mine fire smoke could have influenced blood vessel health or lung function.
+These tests, analysed together with answers to questions on areas such as the child’s whereabouts during the fire, helped to determine whether exposure to more mine fire smoke could have influenced blood vessel health or lung function.
 The second round of clinical testing took place in 2021 where 167 children came to our clinic at Federation University Churchill.
-To get back on the “3 year cycle” (2020 clinics were delayed until 2021 because of COVID-19), we hope to conduct our third round of clinical testing in late 2023.
+To get back on the “3-year cycle” (2020 clinics were delayed until 2021 because of COVID-19).
+The third round of clinical assessments was completed in late 2023, with 174 participants attending the clinic at sites in Morwell and at Federation University Churchill.

 A young Hazelwood Health Study participant undergoing "FOT" testing